 DSO M&A 101: Understanding Dental Mergers and Acquisitions

-The dental industry is rapidly consolidating, with predictions indicating that 75%-80% of dental practices will be affiliated with dental support organizations (DSOs) within the next decade, said Brian Colao, director of the Dykema DSO Industry Group.
+The dental industry is rapidly consolidating, with predictions indicating that 75% to 80% of dental practices will be affiliated with dental support organizations (DSOs) within the next decade, said Brian Colao, director of the Dykema DSO Industry Group.
 This trend, which began around 2010, accelerated in 2015 due to favorable financing conditions and increased investor interest.
 Although higher interest rates have slowed the pace since 2021, approximately 30% of the dental market is currently affiliated with DSOs.

 Understanding this context is crucial for both practice owners and DSO executives considering mergers and acquisitions (M&A).
 Knowing the market trends and the factors influencing them can help make informed decisions.